 Tax Evasion can be either any of 2 things: a person willfully and knowingly tried to evade or elude taxes, or a person owes more tax in addition to what is stated on his tax return.
 Tax evasion is a federal felony with a maximum fine of $100,000 and a maximum prison sentence of 5 years.
 The evidence of tax evasion doesn’t need to show the exact amount of additional tax debt.
 The reality that the individual willfully and knowingly evaded tax must be proven.

-If you have been charged with a white-collar crime, it is very important to find an attorney who you trust and whom you trust will fight for you.
-Do not volunteer any information to the police, a private investigator, an employer or any person other than your lawyer.
+If you have been charged with a white-collar crime, it is imperative that you find an attorney who you trust to fight for you.
+Do not volunteer any information to the police, a private investigator, an employer, or any person other than your lawyer.
 Your attorney should speak for you.
-Remember that anything you say, can and will be used against you.
-This is equally true if you are totally innocent.
-Police and investigators are experts at twisting words to make someone who is innocent appear deceptive or guilty of something he or she did not do.
-You can call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation by calling us directly at (248) 263-6800 or you may complete a Request for Assistance Form and an experienced criminal defense attorney will promptly contact you.
+Remember that anything you say “can and will be used against you.”
+The importance of remaining silent and having legal counsel is equally valid if you are innocent.
+Police and investigators are experts at twisting words to make someone who is innocent appear deceptive, or guilty of something he or she did not do.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.